pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Disabling the feature will remove the NodeResourceCapacity type and prevent adding the `NumericParameters` field to new classes.
+Disabling the feature will remove the NodeResources type and prevent adding the `NumericParameters` field to new classes.
 Existing classes with this field set will continue to have it.
 The effect will be that no claims using numeric parameters get allocated because there is no controller to handle